anotherNomad89/devavatar/README.md

 Then in project root folder do:

-- edit the truffle.js file, insert your metamask mnemonic and infura api access key for Rinkeby (if you dont have a local geth instance)
+- edit the truffle.js file, insert your metamask mnemonic (for the account with testnet ether in it) and infura api access key for Rinkeby (if you dont have a local geth instance)
+- if you dont have an access key please sign up for one on infura.io

 Open a terminal and run:

 - npm install
+- truffle compile --reset
+- truffle migrate --network rinkeby
 - npm run start

 Your browser should automatically load, from the login screen you may: